Universal Secrets Connector: Multi-Vault Governance

-While Akeyless is built to internally store, manage, and protect your secrets, it can also be used to manage secrets stored on other Secret Management services like AWS, Azure, GCP, or K8s.
-This can be done by creating an External Secrets Manager, that utilizes Targets in order to create local "windows" into the related services, effectively letting you manage them indirectly.
+While Akeyless is built to store, manage, and protect your secrets internally, it can also be used to manage secrets stored in other secret management services such as AWS, GCP, Azure, or Kubernetes.

-In this demo, we will show how to manage AWS Secret Manager secrets as well as Kubernetes secrets.
+In this tutorial, we will show how to manage AWS Secret Manager secrets from within Akeyless.

 Using Akeyless Console

-Go to Secrets & Keys and choose New -> External Secrets Manager.
+Go to Items and choose New -> USC.

 Next, enter the Name, Target, and Gateway and click Finish.

-You will see a new pane open up that will show your secrets.
+You will see a new page open up that will show your secrets within that AWS Region.

 Go to your external service (in this case, AWS) and you will see the new secret created.